CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0037-Sudoku-Solver.md

 ✔ In the worst case, the depth of the recursion tree can be equal to the number of empty cells on the Sudoku board.

-✔ Therefore, the space complexity is O(bd), where b is the branching factor and d is the depth of the recursion tree.
+✔ Therefore, the space complexity is $O(bd)$, where b is the branching factor and d is the depth of the recursion tree.